tylim88/Create-Prisma-App/README.md

 ### graphql playground show blank page after dev/test setup

-**cause:** Node fail or haven't established the connection with Prisma server
+**cause:** Node fail or haven't establish the connection with Prisma server
 **remedy:** the solution is easy, either you wait and refresh or increase delay of **wait-prisma** npm scripts in package.json

 ## Intro